One of the basic properties of music is being a language, unlike any other language, yet a language. Else neither composition, nor

 This has its price, which is showing in need for preparation, cautious choice of materials, methods and some extra work.

-Compiled languages show advantage of compiled programs being few orders of magnitude faster than the
+Compiled languages go for advantage of compiled programs, being few orders of magnitude faster than the

-interpreted programs, having strength of industrial tools.
+interpreted programs, thus meeting strength requirements of industrial real-time processing tools.
 Few of these languages are being long enough in use,

-to become well known and have a a huge number of competent professionals constantly working on their improvement.
+to have become well known and have a huge number of competent professionals constantly working on their improvement.

-Among the living computer languages C is being favored in the workshops, for being mature, ubiquitous, small and efficient.
+Among the living computer languages C is being favored in our sound-generation workshops, for being mature, ubiquitous, small and efficient.

 It performs well in terms of tradition and innovation, computing power and demands on the author/programmer,